coding-beagle/CTKEasyEditor/README.md

 # CTKEasyEditor

 An easy GUI editor for CustomTkinter in Python - think of it as a boilerplate generation tool for your CustomTkinter projects.

-I've found the most time consuming part of my app development using tkinter comes from repeatedly running and closing apps to check whether or not ui elements are positioned properly.
-This tool aims to fix this.
+Simply arrange elements, change their properties, and then export to a .py file ready to code in!

 Thanks to Tom Schimansky for their CustomTkinter development.
 Find the original page for CustomTkinter here: https://customtkinter.tomschimansky.com/
 The original documentation on CustomTkinter is excellent, and I recommend it for anyone starting off and struggling with the usage of this tool.